RayaEspi/portfolio/README.md

 ---

 Feel free to use this as a template for your own website design if you so wish!
-Just give me credit somewhere on the site. 💖 Free help will be given to other Lesbian people wanting to adapt this design for their own use. 🌈
+Just give me credit somewhere on the site. 💖 Free help will be given to other Lesbian women wanting to adapt this design for their own use. 🌈

+---

+## 🛠️ Development

+Want to poke around the code or spin it up locally?
+Here’s the quick start:

+1. Install dependencies with `npm install` (Node 18+ recommended, tested on Node 24).
+2. Fire up the dev server with `npm run dev` and visit `http://localhost:3000`.
+3. Run `npm run lint` before shipping to keep the vibes tidy.

+If you’re playing with the database-powered bits, drop your secrets in `.env.local` and seed with `npm run db:init`.
+Have fun and commit res